edilsonsantos-co-za/assessment-digital-cabinet/README.md

 Join Timmy in Tortoise Travels and help him become the greatest explorer Terra Turtlia has ever known!

 ## Getting Started
+### Using Symfony server
+1. Run `symfony serve` to start the symfony built in server
+2. Access your website at http://127.0.0.1:8000

+### Using Docker
 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+)
 2. Run `docker compose build --no-cache` to build fresh images
 3. Run `docker compose up --pull always -d --wait` to set up and start a fresh Symfony project